sbuenker/florita/README.md

 * **XGBoost Model** with hyperparameter tuning.

-Our approach for hyperparamter tuning for the XGBoost model is to: (1) Choose a random sample of 10% of the training data after the train-test split; (2) Run a randomized grid search with 5-fold cross validation; (3) Apply the chosen hyperparameters to the full test data.
+Our approach for hyperparamter tuning for the XGBoost model is to:
+1. Choose a random sample of 10% of the training data after the train-test split
+2. Run a randomized grid search with 5-fold cross validation
+3. Apply the chosen hyperparameters to the full test data

 For the actual hyperparameters used in the XGBoost model, please refer [here.](./notebooks/pipeline_xgboost.ipynb)

 The table below shows results on the test set for the two models.